 The school has defined Layer 1 universal interventions and appropriate resources for teachers to use to implement the interventions in the classroom.
-Classroom teachers can explain the link between the interventions they provide and student learning, and how the interventions directly address the needs of the student.
-Teachers receive professional development and feedback on implementing Layer 1 interventions in the classroom to ensure fidelity of implementation.
-School leadership has a system for monitoring the fidelity of implementation of Layer 1 interventions.
+Classroom teachers can explain the link between assessments, the interventions they provide and student learning, and how the interventions directly address the needs of the student.
+Teachers receive professional learning and feedback on implementing Layer 1 interventions in the classroom to ensure fidelity of implementation.
+School leadership has an implementation plan that inlcudes a system for monitoring the fidelity of implementation of Layer 1 interventions.

 Before struggling students receive Layer 2 interventions it is important for classroom teachers to provide additional Layer 1 classroom interventions to support these students.
 It is best for the student and teacher to address educational issues at the lowest possible layer of intervention.
-Providing Layer 1 classroom interventions provides an opportunity for students to respond to the influences of traditional instruction.
+Providing Layer 1 classroom ensures that instruction is proactive; we intervene in the classroom before a student fails.
+Research demonstrates that when students receive effective Layer 1 instruction, fewer students fail or end up being referred for special education.
+This is critical to providing education in the least restrictive environment.
 This may include small group instruction.
-Recommendations for small group instruction in grades K-3 are included in Table 4 below.3
+Recommendations for small group instruction in grades K-3 are included in Table 4 below.

-RE RECOMMENDATION FOR SMALL GROUP INSTRUCTION IN GRADES K-3 Student Skill Number of Students Comments Level per Group Layer 3: Well Below Grade Level 3-5 At least 30-60 minutes per day in small group instruction.
-Layer 2: Somewhat Below Grade < 9 At least 30 minutes per day in small group instruction.
-Layer 1: Grade Level or Above ≤ 13 Need the opportunity to work in small group formats each day in grades K-3.
+RECOMMENDATION FOR SMALL GROUP INSTRUCTION IN GRADES K-3 Number of Students Comments per Group 3-5 At least 30-60 minutes per day in small group instruction. &lt; 9 At least 30 minutes per day in small group instruction. &lt; 13 Need the opportunity to work in small group formats each day in grades K-3.
 For those exceeding reading goals, small group instruction is one of the best ways for schools to provide the accelerated instruction to these higher performing students.
+Number of Students per Group 3-5 ≤9

-3 Adapted from Oregon K-12 Literacy Framework, Oregon State Board of Education, 2009.
+Adapted from Oregon K-12 Literacy Framework, Oregon State Board of Education, 2009.